naldallal/ITNE352-Project-Group-A10/README.md

 # Multithreading-News-Information-System
 ## Project Description
 This project is a multithreaded news information system that allows users to search for news from https://newsapi.org articles based headlines or sources and by specifying (keyword, country, category, ..).
-The system connect users to threads and handle three users at time. where tgey coonect with the server in a GUI interface. graphical user interface (GUI).
+The system connect users to threads and handle three users at time. where they coonect with the server in a GUI interface.
 ## Semester
-First semester 2023-2024
+First semester 2024-2025
 ## Group
 Group: A10 \
 Course code: ITNE352